-8.1 The rights of operators to numbers/number blocks
+The rights of Authorised Persons to numbers | number blocks

-- 1 Numbers are a public resource to be administered for the common good, initially in the form of a primary allocation or reservation by ComReg; - 2 operators shall have a right to use numbers allocated to or reserved for them, but only in accordance with directions set by ComReg.
-Note: in practice, this means in accordance with their Licence conditions, including use of these Conventions. - 3 no operator shall be entitled to ownership of, or to any other interest in, any number or numbers allocated to that operator, or to any customer thereof.
+- Numbers are a public resource to be administered for the common good, initially in the form of a primary allocation or reservation by ComReg; - 2 ComReg may, on receipt of a properly completed application in such form as it may from time to time determine, grant a right of use for any class or description of numbers to any person it considers appropriate, based on appropriate conditions of use;. - 3 except as otherwise indicated herein, and for efficient management purposes, primary allocation or reservation of most numbering resources is done only to network operators, who are then responsible for carrying out secondary allocation in accordance with these Conventions; - 4 operators shall have a right to use numbers allocated to or reserved for them, but only in accordance with directions set by ComReg. - Note: in practice, this means in accordance with these Conventions. - 5 ComReg may decide that certain conditions may not apply to persons of such class or type as it determines to be appropriate; - 6 once numbers are allocated with specific rights of use attached, the conditions of allocation will only be amended by ComReg in objectively justified cases and in a proportionate manner; - 7 no operator shall be entitled to ownership of, or to any other interest in, any number or numbers allocated to that operator, or to any customer thereof.